 - a cocktail party where you’re mingling with guests (suspend your disbelief, introverts do cocktail parties sometimes).
 How much you let into the “open” depends on you.
 Introverts will, in that scenario, tend to keep the “open window” quite closed.

-- spending time with deep friends, there are fewer people around and this is where introverts are likely to let more into the open, so more is known about them.
+- spending time with deep friends, there are fewer people around and this is where introverts are likely to let more into the open (opening the “open window”), so more is known about them.

-You’ve achieved these two positions by controlling what others around you know about you, opening, or closing quadrants.
+You’ve achieved these two positions by controlling what others around you know about you, opening, or closing windows (quadrants).

 Being more reflective.

 If you, like many introverts, focus on being reflective rather than letting others understand you more, you increase the size of the “hidden self”.
 My challenge is, how does that help you perform with a team/ others around you?

 There’s also a danger, I suspect that being too reflective when combined with being energised spending time on your own can lead to an unhappy place.

 Increasing the “open” window.

 The aim of the tool is to better understand your relationship with themselves and others; this involves enlarging the open window.
-To achieve this means allowing others to know more about you.
+Achieving this means allowing others to know more about you.